princeton-sns/specreds/p2warmup.md

 Now let's mount a filesystem on foo and do some file operations.

 First, map the disk image as a block device.
 By default, this maps the disk image in the parent mode, meaning that the all access to the disk is treated as the parent.
-In speculative recovery, this is the mode the primary instance should use.
+In speculative recovery, this is the mode the primary instance uses.

 	sudo bin/rbd map foo            # map a block device